 I once read that ‘Dancing is creating a sculpture that is visible only for a moment’ and this is especially true for Tango.
 It truly is an art form that one shouldn’t miss on in Buenos Aires.
 Tango clubs and bars are tightly woven into the tapestry of Argentine life and culture.

-If you’re looking for the full works, take a look at these bookable shows that also include dinner:
+If you’re looking for the full works, take a look at these tango shows in Buenos Aires that you can prebook before your trip.

 Day 2 – Visit the Botanical Gardens, a famous bookshop and Recoleta Cemetery